DYE/capistrano-lemonstand/README.md

 capistrano-lemonstand
 =====================

-Setup and deploy a LemonStand e-Commerce application onto a unix server
+Setup and deploy a LemonStand e-Commerce application onto a unix server using the Capistrano-deployless Ruby lib.